 Contribution to existing literature:

-The paper provides insights into the overall life experiences of older parents to adult a son/daughter with ID, shedding light on the challenges and benefits they encounter.
+The paper provides insights into the overall life experiences of older parents to adult children with ID, shedding light on the challenges and benefits those parents encounter.

-The paper presents a new perspective on the parent-child relationship of older parents to a adult son/daughter with ID.
+The paper presents a new perspective on the relationship between older parents and their adult children with ID.

-The paper suggests a novel approach to how parents to a son/daughter with ID can manage their relationship with him/her, whether in their later years or earlier in life.
+The paper suggests a novel approach to how parents of children with ID can manage their relationship with those children, whether in parents’ later years or earlier in life.

 Applications of the study findings:

-It is advisable to explore ways to help older parents find the necessary balance between dependency and separation in their relationships with their son/ daughter with ID.
+It is advisable to explore ways in which older parents can be helped to find the necessary balance between dependency and separation in their relationships with their children with ID.

-The research supports and broadens the positive view of old age, thereby assisting in dealing with ageism.
+The research supports and broadens a positive view of old age, and thereby contributes to countering ageism.

-Older parents to son/ daughter with ID can be valuable mentors for younger parents in similar status.
+Older parents to children with ID can serve as valuable mentors to younger parents in similar situations.

 Introduction

-Extended life expectancy within the global population has prompted discussions regarding the characteristics, opportunities and challenges inherent in this prolonged stage of life (World Health Organization, 2021).
-A distinctive group to which this discussion is relevant comprises older parents of individuals with intellectual disabilities (ID) (Minnes & Woodford, 2005).
-ID is characterized by limitations in both mental functions and adaptive behaviors, and occurs before the age of 22 (Schalock, Luckasson & Tassé, 2021).
+Extended life expectancy within the global population has prompted discussions regarding the characteristics, opportunities, and challenges inherent in later stages of life (World Health Organization, 2021).
+This discussion is particularly relevant to older parents of individuals with intellectual disabilities (ID) (Minnes & Woodford, 2005).
+ID are characterized by limitations in both mental functions and adaptive behaviors, and occur before the age of 22 (Schalock et al., 2021).

-When examining older parents to a son/daughter with ID, two central issues come into focus.
-The first concerns the discriminatory attitudes towards older people in general as 'sick and helpless' (Levy & Macdonald, 2016).
-The second revolves around the intricacies of the relationship between parents and their sons or daughters with ID (author).
-Understanding the needs of elderly parents of children with ID and the challenges of aging inspires the need to develop tailored support systems for the benefit of both populations (Brennan, et al., 2018; Heller, et al., 2015).
+When examining older parents to children with ID, two central issues come into focus.
+The first concerns discriminatory attitudes toward older people in general as “sick and helpless” (Levy & Macdonald, 2016); the second revolves around the intricacies of relationships between parents and their children with ID (author).
+Understanding the needs of elderly parents of children with ID, alongside the challenges of aging, can contribute to the development of tailored support systems for the benefit of both populations (Brennan, et al., 2018; Heller, et al., 2015).

-Like other people of their age, older parents to a son/daughter with ID often face negative social attitudes.
-The concept of ageism, coined by Butler in 1969, describes the stereotypical and discriminatory perceptions of one age group towards another age group based on their chronological age, which are accompanied by prejudiced views (Butler, 1969; Levy & Macdonald, 2016; World Health Organization, 2021).
-Since the introduction of the concept of ageism, there have been attempts to combat the stereotypical and discriminatory perception of older people.
-Research has highlighted several positive aspects of this period in life.
-For example, older persons have been found to exhibit a love of life and show serenity, happiness, and stability.
-According to Levy and Macdonald (2016), they are valued as being endowed with wisdom and seen as making important contributions to communities and organizations through volunteering.
-However, despite positive findings, the period of old age is still often portrayed negatively, perpetuating ageist stigmas (Amundsen, 2022).
-The COVID-19 pandemic that emerged in 2020 further exacerbated these prejudices by emphasizing their vulnerability and the burden of the older population on society (Ayalon et al., 2020; Fraser et al., 2020).
+Like other people of their age, older parents to children with ID often face negative social attitudes.
+The term ageism, which was coined by Butler in 1969, describes the stereotypical and discriminatory perceptions of one age group toward another age group based on the latter’s chronological age, where these perceptions are accompanied by prejudiced views (Butler, 1969; Levy & Macdonald, 2016; World Health Organization, 2021).
+Since the concept of ageism was introduced, there have been several attempts to combat these stereotypical and discriminatory perceptions.
+Research has highlighted multiple positive aspects of this period in life.
+For example, older people have been found to exhibit a love of life and to exhibit serenity, happiness, and stability.
+According to Levy and Macdonald (2016), older people are often valued as being endowed with wisdom and as being able to make important contributions to communities and organizations through volunteering.
+However, despite such positive findings, the period of old age is still often portrayed negatively, perpetuating ageist stigmas (Amundsen, 2022).
+The coronavirus disease 2019 (COVID-19) pandemic that emerged in 2020 further exacerbated these prejudices by emphasizing the older population’s vulnerability and the burden of the older population on society (Ayalon et al., 2020; Fraser et al., 2020).